Konamiman/Nextor/docs/Nextor 3.0 Driver Development Guide.md

 #### 4.4.1.
 TIMER_INT (4110h)

 This is the entry point for the timer interrupt routine of the driver, it will be called 50 or 60 times per second depending on the VDP frequency selected.
-If the driver does not need to handle the timer interrupt, it should fill this entry with RETs.
+If the driver does not need to handle the timer interrupt, it should fill this entry with `RET` instructions.

 Note that this entry will only be called if _[4.5.3.
 Driver query 3: Get driver initialization parameters](#453-driver-query-3-get-driver-initialization-parameters)_ (for drivers in ROM) or _[4.5.6.
 Driver query 6: Initialize RAM driver](#456-driver-query-6-initialize-ram-driver)_ (for drivers in RAM) flags that the driver should be hooked to the timer interrupt.

 #### 4.4.2.
 OEMSTAT (4113h)

 This is the entry for the BASIC extended statements ("CALLs") handler.
-It works the same way as the standard handlers (see [MSX2 Technical Handbook, chapter 2, "Expansion of CMD command"](https://github.com/Konamiman/MSX2-Technical-Handbook/blob/master/md/Chapter2.md), and [MSX2 Technical Handbook, chapter 5, "Developing Cartridge Software"](https://github.com/Konamiman/MSX2-Technical-Handbook/blob/master/md/Chapter5.md) for details), except that if the handled statements have parameters, the MSX BIOS routine CALBAS (needed to invoke the MSX BASIC interpreter helper routines) can't be used directly; instead, it must be invoked via [the CALLB0 routine](#423-callb0-403fh) in kernel page 0:
+It works the same way as the standard handlers (see [MSX2 Technical Handbook, chapter 2, "Expansion of CMD command"](https://github.com/Konamiman/MSX2-Technical-Handbook/blob/master/md/Chapter2.md), and [MSX2 Technical Handbook, chapter 5, "Developing Cartridge Software"](https://github.com/Konamiman/MSX2-Technical-Handbook/blob/master/md/Chapter5.md) for details), except that if the handled statements have parameters, the MSX BIOS routine `CALBAS` (needed to invoke the MSX BASIC interpreter helper routines) can't be used directly; instead, it must be invoked via [the CALLB0 routine](#423-callb0-403fh) in kernel page 0:

 ```
 CALBAS: equ 0159h